Libyan Revolutionary Command Council: History

+Dissolvement

+In November 1976, Gaddafi hoped to begin the transition into a fully people-powered government.
+He pushed a draft resolution into the Basic People’s Committees which had the aim of abolishing the RCC.
+However, Gaddafi received pushback from the General People’s Congress, as they sought to delay the decision, feeling that the revolution needed a strong figurehead, and removing Gaddafi from power would eliminate that.
+After learning of this, Gaddafi threatened to resign from his positions, disavowing power once and for all.
+Eventually, Gaddafi gave in and accepted the position as General Secretary of the General People’s Congress, while the other heads of the RCC took positions as the General Secretariat.

 After Libya was converted into the "(Great) Socialist People's Libyan Arab Jamahiriya" in 1977, the remaining members of the RCC formed the apex of the "revolutionary sector" that oversaw the government.
 They were not subject to election, since they held office by virtue of having led the 1969 coup—officially described as "the Revolution."
 As a result, although Gaddafi held no formal governmental post after 1979, he continued to have the most important role in the government of the country until his overthrow and killing in the First Libyan Civil War in 2011.